MicrosoftDocs/azure-docs/articles/search/search-get-started-javascript.md

 ## 3 - Search an index

-With an index created and documented uploaded, you're ready to send queries to the index.
+With an index created and documents uploaded, you're ready to send queries to the index.
 In this section, we'll send five different queries to the search index to demonstrate different pieces of query functionality available to you.

 The queries are written in a `sendQueries()` function that we'll call in the main function as follows: